- Religion and Philosophy»

 The vines of Palestine were celebrated for the huge luxurious clusters of grapes they produced.
 The vine is used often as a metaphor in the Scriptures to represent happiness and peace.
 The vine is a valuable plant referenced to in both the Old and New Testaments.
 The first time a vine is mentioned is in Genesis.
 When Moses sent the twelve spies into the “Promised Land” one of the things that they noticed was, the huge humongous grapes that were growing on the vine.
 They brought some back as a demonstration to show that “It is a good land that the Lord our God is giving us.”
 Fruit is used to illustrate many principles throughout the scriptures.

 There is a wonderful passion Fruit in particular that I want to focus on, which also comes from the Vine as well.
 This Fruit is available all year long all throughout the year and its readily available!
 It is non perishable, nourishing and helps you to grow spiritually healthy.
 All in all this Vine yields the best passion Fruit possible!
 In order to become accustomed to the quintessence of this Fruit one must be prepared to get used to painful pruning.
 Another interesting thing about this Fruit is in order for this Fruit to flourish you must stay connected to the Vine.
-This Fruit then naturally becomes manifested in one’s life when they are connected to the Vine.
+This Fruit then naturally becomes manifested in one’s life when they are connected to God who is The True Vine.

 Webster defines Passion; an intense driving, or overmastering feeling or conviction.
 Ardent affection; strong liking or desire towards the object or activity.
 The Passion of Christ is known as the sufferings the night of His Last Supper and up until the time before His death.
 This was a time of intense prayer, meditation and suffering that displayed His passion for what lie ahead!